lmps-0/projects_in_R/README.md

 Projects and studies in R Language

 1. Data Visualization Project in R
-- recreating a plot from The Economist website
+Recreating a plot from ~The Economist~
 3. Capstone Data Project
 4. Machine Learning Projects in R:
 - Linear Regression